ǥilakas’la čɛčɛhaθɛč

-- Goal 1: Foster Indigenous students’ sense of belonging, cultural identity, and self-esteem.
+Goal 1: Foster Indigenous students’ sense of belonging, cultural identity, and self-esteem.

-- Goal 2: Foster academic success of all Indigenous students.
+Goal 2: Foster academic success of all Indigenous students.

-- Goal 3: Foster awareness of First Nations, Metis, and Inuit culture /teachings with all students.
+Goal 3: Foster awareness of First Nations, Metis, and Inuit culture /teachings with all students.

-- Goal 4: Foster Indigenous students’ confidence in leadership.
+Goal 4: Foster Indigenous students’ confidence in leadership.

-Bruce Carlos, District Principal – Indigenous Education
+District Principal of Indigenous Education

 Honouring the Territory